How Collectives Find Coherence

 Phd: Mapping A digital Learning Ecosystem

 The Internet is an extraordinary experience in global collaboration.
 What can we learn from it?
 In 2021, I completed a PhD thesis at Monash University on Chinese language learning as a digital ecosystem in the making.
-My research maps this emerging landscape in a way that is maximally useful to learners, teachers and designers.
+My research maps this emerging landscape in a way that aims to be maximally useful for learners, teachers and designers.
 To do so, I disentangled questions of language pedagogy, business models, social networks, funding sources, and soft diplomacy.
 The thesis explores the possibility of conceptualising 21st century digital learning as a transmedia experience, and a set of coordinated learning tools as a distributed global public good in the making.
 It’s a reflection on China, learning, tech ecosystems, and Quixotic aspirations to building digital commons, You can download my full thesis here.

 Essays & white papers